-- Languages that permit expressions to contain subexpressions with side effects. - Languages whose subexpressions are computed in an unspecified ordering.
+Languages whose subexpressions are computed in an unspecified ordering.

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-- Make use of one or more programming guidelines which (a) prohibit these unspecified or undefined behaviours, and (b) can be enforced by static analysis.
+- 3 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways: - Make use of one or more programming guidelines which (a) prohibit these unspecified or undefined behaviours, and (b) can be enforced by static analysis.
 (See JSF AV and MISRA rules in Cross reference clause [SAM]) - Keep expressions simple.
 Complicated code is prone to error and difficult to maintain.

-In future standardization activities, the following items should be considered:

-• In developing new or revised languages, give consideration to language features that will eliminate or mitigate this vulnerability, such as pure functions.
+- In future standardization activities, the following items should be considered: - In developing new or revised languages, give consideration to language features that will eliminate or mitigate this vulnerability, such as pure functions.